jiahuiiiii/2023-School-Notes/Chemistry/Chp6.md

 - When two atoms with different electronegativity bond covalently, the electron pair will be pulled more to the atom with higher electronegativity.
 - The Pauling scale is most commonly used.
 Fluorine (the most electronegative element) is assigned a value of 4.0, and values ranges down to francium which is the least electronegative at 0.7.
 - **F > O > Cl > N > Br > I > S > C > H > metals**
-- No electronegativity difference between two atoms leads to a pure non-polar covalent bond.
+- No electronegativity difference between two atoms leads to a pure **non-polar covalent bond**.
-- A small electronegativity difference leads to a polar covalent bond.
+- A small electronegativity difference leads to a **polar covalent bond**.
-- A large electronegativity difference leads to an ionic bond.
+- A large electronegativity difference leads to an **ionic bond**.

 #### Chemical Properties